SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 solve(prob,alg)
 ```

+The following methods allow for specification of `factorization`: the linear
+solver which is used:

+- `Rosenbrock23`
+- `Rosenbrock32`

+For more information on specifying the linear solver, see [the manual page on solver specification](../features/linear_nonlinear.html)

 Additionally, there is the tableau method:

   - `ExplicitRK` - A general Runge-Kutta solver which takes in a tableau.
 Can be adaptive.
 Tableaus